 5. You don’t have to go into the city for great restaurants

 When you think of the Catskills, great nightlife probably doesn’t come to mind.
 But with a bevy of acclaimed farm-to-table restaurants, some fun and trendy local breweries, and even some elegant wineries, there’s plenty to do up here.
+We regularly give our clients a list of places to check out depending on which area they're going to explore.

 In Sullivan County, Narrowsburg restaurants can enjoy a fantastic meal of locally sourced American fare at The Heron.
 Positively reviewed by Harper's Bazaar and Zagat, this restaurant serves up both delicious brunch and tasty dinner entrees that will remind you of home, like the fried chicken sandwich and warm black bean and bacon soup.
 Another great fine dining experience can be found in the town of Windham’s Bistro Brie and Bordeaux; as its name implies, this Zagat-rated restaurant serves incredible meals you’d expect to find at a high-end French bistro.